3kh0/ext-remover/README.md

 You're done!
 The extension should now be disabled.

+If this helped please give me a star!

 ### Enabling

 1. Visit chrome://extensions and on the extension you want to enable click on Details